-S-K Item 801 sets out three industry "guides" requiring enhanced disclosure of financial and operational metrics for issuers in certain industries:177
+S-K Item 801 sets out five industry "guides" requiring enhanced disclosure of financial and operational metrics for issuers in certain industries:

-- Guide 4 Prospectuses Relating to Interests in Oil and Gas Programs: requires enhanced disclosure relating to the offering terms and participation in costs and revenues among investors and others, as well as a 10-year financial summary of any drilling programs by the issuer and its associates, including recovery on investment for investors in those programs. - Guide 5 Preparation of Registration Statements Relating to Interests in Real Estate Limited Partnerships: requires a summary of the financial performance of any other real estate investment programs sponsored by the general partner and its affiliates. - Guide 6 Disclosure Concerning Unpaid Claims and Claim Adjustment Expenses of Property-Casualty Insurance Underwriters: requires disclosure of details of reserves and historical claim data if reserves for unpaid property-casualty claims and claim adjustment expenses of the issuer, its consolidated and unconsolidated subsidiaries, and equity investees exceed 50% of the common stockholders' equity of the issuer and its consolidated subsidiaries.
+- Guide 3 Statistical Disclosure by Bank Holding Companies: requires disclosure of analyses of interest earnings, investment and loan portfolios, loan loss experience, deposit types, returns on equity and assets, and short-term deposits. - Guide 4 Prospectuses Relating to Interests in Oil and Gas Programs: requires enhanced disclosure relating to the offering terms and participation in costs and revenues among investors and others, as well as a 10-year financial summary of any drilling programs by the issuer and its associates, including recovery on investment for investors in those programs. - Guide 5 Preparation of Registration Statements Relating to Interests in Real Estate Limited Partnerships: requires a summary of the financial performance of any other real estate investment programs sponsored by the general partner and its affiliates. - Guide 6 Disclosure Concerning Unpaid Claims and Claim Adjustment Expenses of Property-Casualty Insurance Underwriters: requires disclosure of details of reserves and historical claim data if reserves for unpaid property-casualty claims and claim adjustment expenses of the issuer, its consolidated and unconsolidated subsidiaries, and equity investees exceed 50% of the common stockholders' equity of the issuer and its consolidated subsidiaries.